-When disaster strikes a property during a pending real estate transaction, there are many important issues that must be addressed.
+When disaster strikes a property during a pending real estate transaction, many important issues must be addressed.
 The health and safety of everyone involved is of the utmost concern.

 Be aware of these five issues so you can help your clients navigate their way through this difficult time.

 - Speak with your clients as soon as possible.
-Keep everyone advised as much as possible, both as to what is known and what is not known.
+Keep everyone informed as much as possible, both as to what is known and what is not known.

 - Don’t panic, be patient, and try to encourage clients and customers to do the same.
 Many people are involved in this difficult situation, and you’ll all need to work together to figure it out.

 - Review the purchase agreement as most have provisions addressing damages that occur to the property prior to closing, and whether such damage occurs “in the ordinary course” or due to dramatic events like those you are now experiencing.

 - Contracts may also contain provisions addressing what happens when one or both parties cannot perform for reasons beyond his or her control.
 Typically the provision holds that such non-performance is not a default.
 This provision is sometimes called “Force Majeure” or an “Acts of God” clause.

 - The purchase agreement may also address under what circumstances a buyer or seller may change the closing date.

 - The seller and buyer are always free to work together to amend the contract and obligations thereunder based on any new circumstances.